 Other Ways to Experience the Oregon Dunes

-If you don't operate an OHV yourself, there are other ways to get up close and personal with the Oregon Dunes.
+If you can't or don't want to operate an OHV yourself, there are other ways to get up close and personal with the Oregon Dunes.
 A number of local companies provide dune buggy and sandrail tours that can be as fast and wild or slow and scenic as you'd like.
 Sand Dunes Frontier, located just south of Florence, offers dunes tours in a variety of different-sized vehicles.
 Horses - the original off-road vehicle - are another way to explore the dune terrain.
 Horse back rides can be arranged through C&M Stables.

 More Fun Things to Do Within the Oregon Dunes National Recreation Area